marenamat/ietf-draft-marenamat-grow-route-server-nh-translation/draft-marenamat-grow-route-server-nh-translation.md

 : Any Client with support for IPv4 NLRIs with IPv6 next hops, and with no support for IPv4 next hops.

+Production IPv4 prefix:
+: The IPv4 prefix used by the IXP operator to assign IPv4 addresses to the Clients.

+Production IPv6 prefix:
+: The IPv6 prefix used by the IXP operator to assign IPv6 addresses to the Clients.

 {::boilerplate bcp14-tagged}

 # Providing reachability between Legacy and Unnumbered speakers